jayshozie/ceng240/notes4newbies/W06-examples-of-conditional-and-repetitive-execution.md

         password = getpass(" ")
         continue
 ```
-Eh, as pretty as it gets in a CLI.
-This is safer on the user side, but it's
+Eh, as pretty as it gets in a CLI, and only with a while loop and some if
-still not safe.
-Don't forget, we're still storing the password as a string
+statements.
+This is safer on the user side, but it's still not safe.
+Don't
-literal, without encoding.
+forget, we're still storing the password as a string literal, without encoding.
 </details>
 </details>